 - the trustees’ fiduciary powers and duties, and the powers and duties of any protectors of the trusts, are governed exclusively by Cyprus law; and

-- dispositions to a trust may not be challenged on the grounds that they are inconsistent with the laws of another jurisdiction – for example, regarding family and succession issues- or on the grounds that the other jurisdiction does not recognise the concept of trusts.
+- dispositions to a trust may not be challenged on the grounds that they are inconsistent with the laws of another jurisdiction – for example, regarding family and succession issues- or on the grounds that the other jurisdiction does not recognize the concept of trusts.

 4. Setlor’s right to reserve powers and interests